 - Balls/ Flags - Balls (in the Oddball gametype) and Flags (in the Capture the Flag gametype) can be used to pummel people with melee attacks.
 In addition, carrying a flag in the Capture the Flag gametype while having the Magnum as one of the weapon slots allows players to dual-wield both the flag and the firearm.
 Pressing the fire button (while not dual-wielding) drops the object.

 - Flood Talon - The main weapon of the Flood players in the Flood multiplayer gametype.
 Functions exactly like the Energy Sword (with infinite ammo).

 Armor Abilities are re-usable active abilities (introduced in Halo: Reach) that must be re-charged over time after every use.
-Unlike Halo: Reach, players can now sprint without requiring
+Unlike Halo: Reach, players can now sprint without requiring an armor ability.